basetenlabs/truss/docs/reference/client.md

 #### init(target_directory: str, data_files: List[str] = None, requirements_file: str = None) -> truss.truss_handle.TrussHandle

 Initialize an empty placeholder Truss.
-A Truss is a build context designed to be built as a container locally or uploaded into a baseten serving environment.
+A Truss is a build context designed to be built as a container locally or uploaded into a model serving environment.
 This placeholder structure can be filled to represent ML models.